mr-r0ot/HTML_rat/README.md

 ## Disclaimer

 This tool is for educational purposes only.
 Unauthorized use is illegal and unethical.
-Youâ€™re on your own if you cross the line.
+You’re on your own if you cross the line.

 ---